 Our strategy has three parts and is enabled by:

 We want to be the best at what we do – everywhere we work.
 This starts with executing our activity safely.
 In every basin, we will benchmark against the competition and aim to be the best – whether it be operating facilities reliably and cost effectively, with a focus on emissions, drilling wells, managing our reservoirs, exploring, building projects, or deploying technology.
-Through the quality of our execution, scale and infrastructure, we aim to be the low-cost developer and producer in each basin, and as a business, get more from a unit of capital than our competitors.
+Through the quality of our execution, scale and infrastructure, we aim to be competitive in every basin, and as a business, get more from a unit of capital than our peers.

 We will manage our portfolio through disciplined investment in the world’s best oil and gas basins.
 We plan to grow both oil and gas production.
 Natural gas is a big lever for reducing greenhouse gas emissions.
 This means taking a leadership role in tackling the challenge of methane.
-Around half of our portfolio is currently gas and we expect this to grow as we bring our major projects on line.
-Our gas portfolio will be complemented by advantaged oil assets – oil we can produce at a higher margin or at a lower cost, creating a portfolio that is resilient whatever the price environment.
+Our gas portfolio will be complemented by advantaged oil assets – oil we can produce at a lower cost or higher margin, creating a portfolio that is flexible for different price environments.

 We want to grow – but not at any cost.
 We always look to grow returns and value.
 We believe this growth will come from many sources – production growth, expanding and managing our margins, operational efficiency, unit cost reduction, and capital efficiency with disciplined levels of capital reinvestment.

-With the exception of our US Lower 48 onshore business, we deliver our exploration, development and production activities through ﬁve global technical and operating functions.
+With the exception of BPX Energy, we deliver our exploration, development and production activities through ﬁve global technical and operating functions.

 We see our scale and long history in many of the great basins in the world as a differentiator for BP and believe in the strength of our incumbent positions.
-We are resilient and balanced – in terms of geography, hydrocarbon type and geology – and rather than being restricted by a traditional way of working, we have and will continue to use creative business models to generate value.
-We are also investing to modernize and transform the Upstream – embracing innovation, digitization and the adoption of big data, which we believe can drive a real step change in performance and efficiency.
+We believe we are balanced and flexible – in terms of geography, hydrocarbon type and geology – and rather than being restricted by a traditional way of working, we have and will continue to use creative business models to generate value.